Hakim Ziyech

-Ziyech started his professional career at Dutch club Heerenveen in 2012 and signed for fellow Dutch club Twente two years later.
+He started his professional career at Dutch club Heerenveen in 2012 and signed for fellow Dutch club Twente two years later.
 In 2016, he signed for Ajax on a five-year deal, with a reported transfer fee of €11m.
-The 2018–19 season was the most prolific season in Ziyech's career, as he scored 16 goals and provided 13 assists in the Eredivisie.
+The 2018–19 season was the most prolific season in Ziyech's career, as he scored 16 goals and provided 13 assists in the Eredivisie, and in all competitions he scored 21 goals and 24 assists.
 He joined Premier League club Chelsea in the 2020–21 season.

-Originally eligible to play for the Netherlands or Morocco at international level, he represented Morocco at the 2018 FIFA World Cup, 2019 Africa Cup of Nations and 2022 FIFA World Cup.
+Being born in the Netherlands, Ziyech was originally eligible to play for the Netherlands or Morocco at international level.
+Ziyech represented Morocco at the FIFA World Cup in 2018 and 2022, and the Africa Cup of Nations in 2019 and 2023.

 Ziyech is known for his finishing, dribbling, long passes, technique, and ability from free kicks.
-In 2019, he was selected as one of the 20 best players in the UEFA Champions League for the 2018–19 season.
+In 2019, he was selected as one of the 3 best midfielders players in the UEFA Champions League for the 2018–19 season.
 At the end of the same year, he was ranked 29th in The Guardian's list of "The 100 best footballers in the world".

 Beginning in 2015 when Ziyech joined the national team, he has donated all attained earnings and bonuses from international play to various charities or to the staff of the team.

 Early life

-Ziyech was born in Dronten, Flevoland, the youngest sibling of nine children (five boys and four girls) of Moroccan immigrants from Tafoughalt, a Berber village of the warrior tribal confederation of Aït Iznassen located near Berkane in northeastern Morocco.
+Ziyech was born in Dronten, Flevoland, (the youngest sibling of nine children, five boys and four girls) to Moroccan-Riffian parents from Tafoughalt, a Berber village of the tribal confederation of Aït Iznassen located near Berkane in northeastern Morocco.
 Ziyech grew up in the southern part of Dronten.
 His two older brothers Faouzi and Hicham were born in Berkane.
 Like many Moroccans between the 1960s and 1990s, a large number of people from northern Morocco emigrated to Belgium and the Netherlands in search of work and better living conditions.
 This was also the case for Hakim Ziyech's father who left Morocco in 1967 with his two sons Faouzi and Hicham for the Netherlands where he worked in a metal factory.
 Ziyech's mother joined her husband in the Netherlands at the age of eighteen and stayed at home and took care of the children in Dronten.
 Hakim has double nationality: Dutch and Moroccan.
 With his brothers and his friends from the neighborhood, Ziyech spent hours playing football on the Cruyff Court esplanade opposite his home.
 Learning his first skill moves there, football quickly became a passion.
 During his childhood, Ziyech regularly watched Ajax stars on television such as Wesley Sneijder, Zlatan Ibrahimović and Rafael van der Vaart.
 "There were a few players I loved watching, like Ronaldinho and Zinedine Zidane ...players of that caliber.
 I watched them a lot when I was little.
 I remember when I was ten years old, I watched their videos on YouTube every day", he said in an interview with UEFA in 2019.